Skip to content

 # uncomment to start interactive chat

-#chatbot.ui.start_interactive(stream=True, show_intro=True, show_tools=True)
+#agent.ui.start_interactive(stream=True, show_intro=True, show_tools=True)